Osman Bey (fictional character): In Diriliş: Ertuğrul

 After much foreshadowing and prophetic dreams, Osman first appears when he is born to Ertuğrul Gazi and Halime Sultan as their third son and youngest child.
-Unfortunately, Osman's birth was marked by tragedy as it would lead to the passing of his mother, who dies giving birth to him.
+Unfortunately, Osman's birth was marked by tragedy as it would lead to the death of his mother, who dies giving birth to him.
 His mother's death would leave the newborn Osman without mother's milk.
 Eventually, Sügay Hatun became Osman's milk mother.
 He would become the target of the Mongol, Alangoya - sister of his father's enemy, Baycu Noyan.
 She would infiltrate the Kayı Tribe.
 However, he would be saved by his grandmother, Hayme.
 After the Kayı tribe settled in Söğüt, Osman continued to grow up and became a brave fighter, being the first of Ertuğrul's sons to master the use of weapons, despite his young age.

 He then appears as a 10-year-old boy in the fifth season, which starts off with him saving an old man and his daughter from a group of Byzantines.
 As he is only a child, he is injured, only surviving with the help of İlbilge Hatun, daughter of Umur Bey.
 As the season passes onto a position where Ertuğrul decides to marry İlbilge, Osman is the only one of his sons who disagrees, showing an attachment to his mother.
 He again shows this attachment when he is kidnapped by the Mongols, whose shaman realises that he will found the Ottoman Empire, where he remembers his mother, and after Aybars Bey, who was kidnapped by the Byzantines, went to hug his mother after being rescued, being demonstrably upset at his own mother's absence.
 In the latter case, he is comforted by his paternal aunt, Selcan Hatun, whom he comes to regard as a mother figure.
 The season ends with Ertuğrul and İlbilge's marriage.